 Students who fail to register are not considered to be students at the Academy and will not be certified as being enrolled for any purpose.

-All current students must pre-register if they intend to take courses the school year.
-Two weeks before the completion of the semester, students will be given a pre-registration form.
-The pre-registration fee for existing students is $70.00.
-In order to pre-register, form and fee must be completed and submitted to the Registrar’s Office by the last day of class for that semester.
+All current students must pre-register if they intend to take courses in the school year.
+Two weeks before the completion of the semester, students will be encouraged to pre-register online.
+The pre-registration fee for existing students is $35.00.
+In order to pre-register, form and fee must be completed and received by the Registrar’s Office by the last day of class.